signalfx/signalfx-dotnet-tracing/docs/internal/runtime-metrics.md

 ### Exporting directly to Splunk Observability Cloud

-If you prefer to send metrics directly to Splunk Observability Cloud, configure the following settings:
+If you prefer to send metrics to Splunk Observability Cloud without using the Collector, configure the following settings:

 | Setting | Value | Notes |
 |-|-|-|